cosmos/cosmos-sdk/docs/architecture/adr-004-split-denomination-keys.md

 `trackDelegation()` and `trackUndelegation()` will be altered to read & write the balances directly instead of calling `GetCoins()` / `SetCoins()` (which no longer exist).

+External APIs will need to scan all balances under an account to retain backwards-compatibility - additional methods should be added to fetch a balance for a single denomination only.

 ## Status

 Proposed.